The topology of Bott integrable fluids: Singular Morse-Bott Arnold flows

 We will first show that a stratified Bernoulli function has necessarily a non-empty $0$-strata if $M$ is not of graph type.
 A function is stratified \cite{EG0} if its critical values are isolated and the critical level sets are Whitney stratified sets of codimension greater than zero.
 This includes both analytic and Morse-Bott functions.
 The claim follows easily from the theory of tame functions introduced in \cite{FM}.

 Assume that there are no $0$-strata.
 The $1$-strata are necessarily critical circles, by compactness.
 By Arnold's theorem, every regular level set is a torus.
-Then the function $B$ is a tame function in the sense of \cite{FM}, and $M$ has to be a graph manifold: this is a contradiction.
+Then the function $B$ is a tame function in the sense of \cite{FM}, and by \cite[Theorem 3]{FM} $M$ has to be a graph manifold: this is a contradiction.

-Hence, if $B$ is a Morse-Bott Bernoulli function of some steady Euler flow in a non-graph manifold, it necessarily has an isolated critical point.
-By Lemma \ref{lem:nosad}, this is not possible and we conclude that such steady flow cannot exist. \end{proof} The Morse-Bott assumption was key in the proof, and so for the case of an analytical Bernoulli function the problem of existence of integrable steady fluids in non graph manifolds remains open.
+Hence, if $B$ is a Morse-Bott Bernoulli function of some steady Euler flow on a non-graph manifold, it necessarily has a non-degenerate critical point.
+By Lemma \ref{lem:nosad}, this is not possible and we conclude that such steady flow cannot exist. \end{proof} The Morse-Bott assumption was key in the proof.
+In the general case of an analytic Bernoulli function, the problem of the existence of integrable steady fluids in non-graph manifolds remains open.